terrastruct/d2/ci/release/changelogs/next.md

 - Watch mode only fits to screen on initial load. [#601](https://github.com/terrastruct/d2/pull/601)
 - Dimensions (`width`/`height`) were incorrectly giving compiler errors when applied on a shape with style. [#614](https://github.com/terrastruct/d2/pull/614)
 - `near` would collide with labels if they were on the diagram boundaries in the same position. [#617](https://github.com/terrastruct/d2/pull/617)
+- `border-radius` having no effect on rectangles #592